Loading blog...

 |---|---|---|

-| Cost per corporate KYC review | $2,000 – $2,500 per client | Fenergo / Statista, 2024 |
+| Cost per corporate KYC review | $2,000 to $2,500 per client | Fenergo / Statista, 2024 |

-| Cost per individual retail KYC check (manual) | $13 – $130 per case depending on risk level | Corporate Compliance Insights / Shuftipro, 2024 |
+| Cost per retail KYC check (manual) | $13 to $130 per case | Corporate Compliance Insights / Shuftipro, 2024 |

-| Error rate in manual KYC processing | 4–8% per FFIEC examination findings | CheckFile.ai citing FFIEC data, 2025 |
+| Error rate in manual KYC | 4 to 8% per FFIEC findings | CheckFile.ai citing FFIEC, 2025 |

-| Average KYC processing time (manual) | 95 days per customer review | FinTech Times, cited by KlearStack |
+| Average KYC processing time (manual) | 95 days per review | FinTech Times |

 | AML fines globally (2025) | $3.8 billion | Shuftipro Industry Report, 2025 |

-| FinCEN BSA-related penalties (2024 alone) | Over $1.5 billion | CheckFile.ai, 2025 |
+| FinCEN BSA penalties (2024) | Over $1.5 billion | CheckFile.ai, 2025 |

-| Banks reporting increased AML compliance spend | 65% of UK financial institutions (2024) | PWC, cited by ComplyCube 2024 |
+| Banks reporting higher AML spend | 65% of UK institutions (2024) | PwC, cited by ComplyCube, 2024 |

 The Regulatory Framework: What Banks Are Actually Required to Do

-FinCEN CDD Final Rule (31 CFR 1010.230) – United States
+FinCEN CDD Final Rule (31 CFR 1010.230), United States

-Bank Secrecy Act (BSA) – United States
+Bank Secrecy Act (BSA), United States

-FATF Recommendations – Global Standard
+FATF Recommendations, Global Standard

 How AI-Powered Document Automation Transforms Due Diligence